matejMartinc/SEKE_keyword_extraction/README.md

 Published results were produced in Python 3.11 programming environment on Linux Mint 20 Cinnamon operating system.
 Instructions for installation assume the usage of PyPI package manager and availability of CUDA.<br/>
 To get the source code, clone the project from the repository with 'git clone https://gitlab.com/matej.martinc/SEKE_keyword_extraction'<br/>

+Install dependencies if needed: pip install -r requirements.txt

 All datasets except openKP are available in this repository: https://gitlab.com/matej.martinc/tnt_kid

-The openKP dataset is available on Hugging Face, use the "parse_openKP.py" to obtain and preprocess the datasets.
+The openKP dataset is available on Hugging Face, use the "parse_openKP.py" to obtain and preprocess the data.

-Install dependencies if needed: pip install -r requirements.txt

 ### To reproduce the results published in the paper, run the code in the command line using following commands: ###